 400-Calorie 20-Minute Dinner Plan

-Whether you're trying to lose weight, or simply get a healthy meal on the table, the key to making it happen is to keep things as easy as possible.
+Whether you're trying to lose weight, or simply need to get a healthy meal on the table, the key to making it happen is to keep things as easy as possible.
 These 20-minute dinners can help.
 With easy shortcut ingredients (like ready-made ravioli and pre-chopped veggies) and quick cooking techniques, you'll get a healthy dinner on the table in no time.

 See More: Healthy 400-Calorie Dinners